What is Common Data Service for Apps?

-- Logic and validation – Define calculated fields, business rules, workflows and business process flows to ensure the data quality and drive business processes.
+- Logic and validation – Define calculated fields, business rules, workflows, and business process flows to ensure data quality and drive business processes.

-- Productivity tools – Entities are available within the add-ins for Microsoft Excel to increase productivity, and ensure your data is accessible.
+- Productivity tools – Entities are available within the add-ins for Microsoft Excel to increase productivity and ensure data accessibility.